Endorsement in Special Education (Low Incidence) (Graduate Non-Degree)

 Real-World Applications

-This Endorsement in Special Education (Low Incidence) (Graduate Non-Degree) ensures educators can work in diverse special education classrooms.
+This Endorsement in Special Education (Low Incidence) (Graduate Non-Degree) ensures graduates can work in diverse special education classrooms.
 Educators engage in observation, assessment, and practical instructional strategies in real-life settings, allowing them to directly apply what they learn in coursework to their teaching practice.

 Through action research and field-based applications, educators develop the ability to assess and adjust teaching methods based on student progress.
 Collaboration with school districts, special education coordinators, and other professionals further enhances their understanding of practical teaching approaches.